HMRC SDLT: Guide on SDLT Implications for Leases Continuing Beyond Fixed Terms

 • For a residential let that lasts six months, once this period concludes, it usually shifts into a monthly tenancy, and that continuous rental would trigger SDLT considerations if it leads to an increased value.

 Useful article?
-You may find it helpful to read the original guidance here: HMRC SDLT: SDLTM14060 – Term of a lease: Leases treated as continuing after a fixed term
+You may find it helpful to read the original guidance here: HMRC SDLT: Guide on SDLT Implications for Leases Continuing Beyond Fixed Terms

 Search Land Tax Advice with Google Site Search